-Discs typically degenerate in stages:
+Discs usually degenerate in stages:

-- The next stage of disc deterioration is often a bulging disc, when the disc’s inner material, called nucleus pulposus, moves further around the disc circumference beyond its normal parameters as it pushes into the disc’s fibro-elastic outer wall, called the annulus fibrosus, creating a bulge.
+- The next stage of disc deterioration is often a bulging disc, when the disc’s inner material, called nucleus pulposus, moves farther around the disc circumference beyond its normal parameters as it pushes into the disc’s fibro-elastic outer wall, called the annulus fibrosus, creating a bulge.
 A bulging disc is said to involve more than half (more than 180 degrees) of the disc’s circumference.

-- The final stage may be a herniated disc, which means the disc’s outer wall finally tears, allowing the inner nucleus pulposus to escape containment by the outer wall.
+- The final stage may be a herniated disc, which means the disc’s outer wall finally tears, allowing the inner nucleus pulposus material to escape containment by the outer wall.

 - Local, chronic neck and back pain

-- Pain, numbness, and tingling in the extremities
+- Pain, numbness and tingling in the extremities

 - Stiffness or soreness